cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 - FW performs Initialization and drives various configuration CSR.
 - Once start is issued, Timer counts from initial value till it reaches the target value and generates an output interrupt.
 - If the prescaler is also enabled, prescaler and timer works in the cascaded manner. when the prescaler_lo_target_reached is set to '1', Timer is enabled and the Timer Counter is increemented by '1'.
-- Assusming Initial value of Timer Counter is '0'. then it will reach to N, if prescaler_lo_target_reached is issued N times by the prescaler.
+- Assuming Initial value of Timer Counter is '0'. then it will reach to N, if prescaler_lo_target_reached is issued N times by the prescaler.

 Control signal for Timer
 ~~~~~~~~~~~~~~~~~~~~~~~~